Debian Libre Live Images

 One challenge are the official Debian live and installer images.
 Since the 2022 decision on non-free firmware, the official images for bookworm and trixie contains non-free software.

-The Debian Libre Live Images project provides Live ISO images for Intel/AMD-compatible 64-bit x86 CPUs (amd64) built without any non-free software, suitable for running and installing Debian.
+The Debian Libre Live Images project provides Live ISO images for Intel/AMD-compatible 64-bit x86 CPUs (amd64) and 64-bit Arm CPUs (arm64) built without any non-free software, suitable for running and installing Debian.
 The images are similar to the Debian Live Images distributed as Debian live images.

 One advantage of Debian Libre Live Images is that you do not need to agree to the distribution terms and usage license agreements of the non-free blobs included in the official Debian images.
 The rights to your own hardware won't be crippled by the legal restrictions that follows from relying on those non-free blobs.
 The usage of your own machine is no longer limited to what the non-free firmware license agreements allows you to do.
 This improve your software supply-chain situation, since you no longer need to consider their implication on your computing environment for your liberty, privacy or security.
 Inclusion of non-free firmware is a vehicle for xz-style attacks.
 For more information about the advantages of free software, see the FSF's page on What is Free Software?.